About Foster Care

 - Working as a member of a professional team

 What kind of on-going support do you offer for foster parents?

 Each foster family has a case manager who is available for 24/7 support.
-We also provide on-going parent training on a bi-monthly basis.
+We also provide on-going parent training on a periodic basis.
 Additional support, such as medication management and nutrition consultations with a registered dietitian, are available through The Barry Robinson Center’s comprehensive resources.